Nepal Skating and Skateboarding Association

 The Nepal Skating and Skateboarding Association (NSSA) is the national governing body for roller sports, particularly roller skating and skateboarding, in Nepal.
 NSSA is registered under NSC and registration number is (NSC-150).

 NSSA regularly organize and sanction different national level competition and tournaments.
 Through these tournaments NSSA provide platform to players participate in international level.
 NSSA manages all categories of this sport figure, speed & short track.

-The National Skateboarding Championship is Nepal's premier tournament for skateboarders, held annually.
-It serves as a crucial platform for showcasing talent, fostering competition, and advancing the sport within the country.